glampert/reverse-engineering-dungeon-siege/README.md

 Another big thanks to Scott Bilas for providing detailed documentation and source code samples on the Tank format and other details about the inner workings of Dungeon Siege.

+Sam Brkopac (sbrkopac) for the CMake script for Windows!

 And lastly, the [SiegeTheDay](http://www.siegetheday.org/) community and forums for making the 3DMax import/export scripts available.
 It would have taken many more months to reverse